aexceed/weatherapp/README.md

 RAM: 16 gt

-Ancient "gaming" PC that can shut off and freeze at any moment and works in mysterious ways.
+Ancient "gaming" PC that can shut off or freeze at any moment and works in mysterious ways.

 # Getting started